the-eichonic/hexout/README.md

 # hexout

-A flexible and customizable hex dump library for Rust that provides beautiful, configurable binary data visualization.
+A compact and dependency-free, flexible and customizable hex dump library for Rust that provides beautiful, configurable binary data visualization.

 ## Features